How to Fix IndentationError: expected an indented block

 Diagram

-IndentationErrorexpected an indented block error occurs in Python when the code is not indented correctly.
+IndentationErrorexpected an indented block error occurs when the code is not indented correctly.

 Reproduce the error